vastlimits/OS-Conf-Backup-Linux/README.md

     mkdir /backup/config
     nano /backup/config/backup_src.txt
-    [paste the file content and save the file]
+    [paste the file content into nano and save the file]

 ## Set the SSH Key Per Repository